 For U.S. federal income tax purposes, distributions of investment income are generally taxable as ordinary income.
 Taxes on distributions of capital gains are determined by how long we have owned or are treated as having owned the investments that generated them, rather than how long a stockholder has owned his or her shares.
 In general, we will recognize long-term capital gain or loss on investments we have owned (or are deemed to have owned) for more than one year, and short-term capital gain or loss on investments we have owned (or are deemed to have owned) for one year or less.
 Tax rules can alter our holding period in investments and thereby affect the tax treatment of gain or loss on such investments.
-Distributions of net capital gain that we properly report as capital gain dividends ("Capital Gain Dividends") will generally be taxable to stockholders as long-term capital gains.
+Distributions of onet capital gain that we properly report as capital gain dividends ("Capital Gain Dividends") will generally be taxable to stockholders as long-term capital gains.
 Distributions from capital gains are generally made after applying any available capital loss carryforwards.
-Distributions of net short-term capital gain (that is, the excess of net short-term capital gain over net long-term capital loss) will generally be taxable to stockholders receiving such distributions as ordinary income.
-Distributions of investment income we report as derived from "qualified dividend income" will be taxed in the hands of individuals at the rates applicable to long-term capital gain, provided holding period and other requirements are met at both the stockholder and corporate level.
-We do not expect a significant portion of our distributions to be derived from qualified dividend income.
+Distributions of net short-term capital gain (that is, the except of net short-term capital gain over net long-term capital loss) will generally be taxable to stockholders process of net short-term capital gain over net long-term capital loss) will generally be taxable to stockholders process of net short-term capital gain over net long-term capital loss) will generally be taxable to stockholders process of net short-term capital gain over net long-term capital loss) will generally be taxable to stockholders process of net short-term capital gain over net long-term capital loss) will generally be taxable to stockholders process of net short-term capital gain over net long-term capital loss) will generally be taxable to stockholders process of net short-term capital gain over net long-term capital loss of investment income we report as derived from 'qualified dividend income' will be taxed in the hands of individuals at the rates applicable to long-term capital gain, provided holding period and other requirements are met at